Business People Conference Table Man Presenting

 The draw toward investing in pre-IPO stocks is obvious — outsized returns.

-Even though many of these deals become worthless, one great investment can more than make up for a portfolio of losers.
+While these deals often lose money, one great investment — like Blackbird investing in Canva — can more than make up for a portfolio of losers.

-Here's what you need to know about investing in pre-IPO companies, plus five ways to start investing today.
+Here's everything you need to know about investing in pre-IPO companies, including five ways to start investing in them today.

 What are pre-IPO stocks?

-Pre-IPO stocks are shares of private companies, which are companies that have yet to have an IPO (initial public offering) and do not trade on a public stock exchange such as the NYSE or Nasdaq.
+Pre-IPO stocks refer to the shares of private companies — companies that have yet to have an IPO (initial public offering) and do not trade on a public stock exchange such as the NYSE or Nasdaq.

-Private company shares may be owned by founders, employees, and outside investors.
+Private company shares may be owned by founders, employees, VC & PE firms, and angel investors.

 The 5 best ways to invest in pre-IPO shares